-Before Governor Ferguson changed Winkler's plans, he edited two journals, "Secret Journals of the Senate of the Republic of Texas and "Journal of the Secssion Convention of Texas," each adding spice to the dark corners of Texas history.
+Before Governor Ferguson changed Winkler's plans, he edited two journals, "Secret Journals of the Senate of the Republic of Texas" and "Journal of the Secession Convention of Texas," each adding spice to the dark corners of Texas history, "They weren't best sellers," They weren't best sellers," are important as official sources on little known facts in Texas' past.

-"They weren't best sellers," Kinkler admits But they still are important as official sources on little known facts in Texas, past.
+Kinkler admits.
+But they still are important as official sources on little known facts in Texas' past.